Board of Directors

 Shirley Hanson, Founder

-To the Conservancy, Shirley brings 30 years of experience as a marketing consultant with results activated for her clients.
-She gained her Master of City Planning degree in 1978 from the University of Pennsylvania with faculty recognition for being an outstanding student of the graduating class.
+Shirley brings 30 years of experience as a marketing consultant to the Conservancy with results activated for her clients.
+She gained her Master of City Planning degree in 1978 from the University of Pennsylvania with faculty recognition for being an outstanding graduating class student.
 In Chestnut Hill, she worked for the Chestnut Hill Development Group under Lloyd Wells, starting in 1964.
 Then, she began writing for “The Chestnut Hill Local,” and her articles extend to the present.
 Shirley headed the Long-Range Planning Committee for the Chestnut Hill Community Association from 1988-1994.
 For the Chestnut Hill Conservancy, she became a founding board member in 1967 and President from 1970-1972.
-She and Nancy Hubby chaired fund raising and the first restoration of the Gravers Lane Station in 1979-81.
+She and Nancy Hubby chaired fundraising and the first restoration of the Gravers Lane Station in 1979-81.
 With Nancy Hubby and Richard Snowden in 1985, she chaired the nomination of Chestnut Hill to the National Register of Historic Places.
-In 1987 Shirley chaired the Capital Campaign to purchase Conservancy Headquarters.
+In 1987, Shirley chaired the Capital Campaign to purchase Conservancy Headquarters.
 She originated the Historic District Advisory Committee and the Development Review Committee.
-In 1983 she and Nancy Hubby published through McGraw-Hill “Preserving and Maintaining the Older Home.”
-From 1985-1990 Shirley worked as a Preservation Consultant for investment and tax credit projects.
+In 1983, she and Nancy Hubby published a book, “Preserving and Maintaining the Older Home,” through McGraw-Hill.
+From 1985-1990, Shirley worked as a Preservation Consultant for investment and tax credit projects.
 She initiated the Major Gifts Committee in 1997, then named the Anniversary Society.
 Now she chairs with Co-Chair MM O’Neill the Conservancy’s Preservation Committee.
 Shirley, with Marie Kitto, founded the Springfield Township Historical Society.

 Jean McCoubrey, Vice-President of Programs